Applying for Housing

 Yes.
-Each building has between one and three full-time professional staff members who live in each hall.
+Each building has between one to three full-time professional or graduate student staff members who live in each hall.
 Additionally, there are student staff members (Resident Advisors) who also live with students and serve as paraprofessional staff members.

 Check-in times are assigned to keep the flow of traffic manageable and to allow our process to function at its best.
 You will be assigned a check-in time based on your last name.
 You can arrive after your assigned check-in time, but not before.

 No. New York City is known for its cozy apartments, and our on-campus apartments do not allow for students’ personal furniture (couches, chairs, tables, etc.) There is no storage space in either building, so students cannot swap one the provided mattresses for their own, but you may bring your own mattress topper!